What is a 3PL (and how on earth do they work?)

-There are several benefits to using a 3PL to handle your logistics needs instead of doing the entire operation in house, including less stress, lower costs, and better scalability.
+There are several benefits to using a 3PL to handle your logistics needs instead of doing the entire operation in-house, including less stress, lower costs, and better scalability.
 Read through our full list of benefits:

 When it comes to negotiating, it’s no secret that bigger businesses with more experience have more bargaining power.
-3PLs frequently have established relationships with carriers and subcontractors that allows them to secure lower rates.
+3PLs frequently have established relationships with carriers and subcontractors that allow them to secure lower rates.
 Using a 3PL can also produce savings in the form of administrative labour.
 With a 3PL handling all the administrative tasks associated with logistics, your team is freed up to work on other, more important projects

 Lower Startup Fees

 If you’re a new business, setting up a logistics operation from scratch requires a lot of capital.
-From securing contracts with carriers, leasing a warehouse, to hiring and maintaining the manpower needed to run your operation — the logistics infrastructure needed to conduct deliveries can easily dwarf your profits.
+From securing contracts with carriers, and leasing a warehouse, to hiring and maintaining the manpower needed to run your operation — the logistics infrastructure needed to conduct deliveries can easily dwarf your profits.
 Using a 3PL can help you become operational more quickly, and often at a much lower cost.

 Using a 3PL means that your 3PL is responsible for finding alternative arrangements in the case of a shipping delay, helping your business save on time and stress.